MikhailArkhipov/vscode-r/CONTRIBUTING.md

 1. cd `src/VSCode`
 2. cd `npm install`
+3. `npm install -g typescript`
-3. Open `src/VSCode` in VS Code
+4. Open `src/VSCode` in VS Code
-4. If you are planning to debug, change `Release` to `Debug` in `package.cmd`.
+5. If you are planning to debug, change `Release` to `Debug` in `package.cmd`.
-5. Run `debug.cmd`.
+6. Run `debug.cmd`.
 This will populate `ls` folder with language server debug bits.
-6. You should be able to run the extension.
+7. You should be able to run the extension.

 ### Debugging